 Chico Basin is an eco ranch - in order to preserve the pastures, the cattle have to be moved ofter from one pasture to another.
 The cowboys will be delighted to tell you more about their techniques and traditions - no need to push them!

-Breeding is done is the most natural as possible - no hormones, no antibiotics, which only means one thing: a mean steak dinner in the evening!
+Breeding is done in the most natural possible way - no hormones, no antibiotics, which only means one thing: a mean steak dinner in the evening!

-Day 5 5 : RANCH - 4-8 hours ridingChico basin ranchAfter a hearty breakfast (of your own making),a long ride will take your through the vast grassland of the Ranch.
+Day 5 5 : RANCH - 4-8 hours ridingChico basin ranchAfter a hearty breakfast (of your own making),a long ride will take you through the vast grassland of the Ranch.

 Checking and mending the fence might be on the menu today.
 You will cover long distances to check the entirety of the estate, with some good gallops to keep up the pace.
 You will also make the best of this ride and check the herd - it is important to check for signs of illness or wounds.
 In the springtime, you might also spot a newly born calf!